cultuurnet/apidocs/README.md

     ├─ ...

 It is important to adhere to this structure to avoid problems on the hosted version of our docs at https://docs.publiq.be or inside the Stoplight Studio editor.

-## Opening your project in Stoplight Studio 🤖

-If you are just starting out with API documentation in this repository, it is advised to work with the [Stoplight Studio](https://stoplight.io/studio/) editor because it gives you a preview of how your documentation will look when published on https://docs.publiq.be.

-When opening your project in Stoplight Studio, it is important to **open a single project**.
-If you instead open the whole repository, or the whole `projects` folder at once, Stoplight Studio will not correctly find your OpenAPI files, docs, images, and sidebar configuration file!

-Start the app and on the start screen click "Open Existing Folder".
-Then pick the directory of your project in your local copy of this repository.

-Stoplight Studio offers 3 tabs in its sidebar to browse your files: `APIs`, `Docs`, and `Files`.
-While you can use whichever one you prefer, the `Files` tab give the most complete view of all the files in your project (including all the files from `APIs` and `Docs`).

 ## OpenAPI file(s) 🔌